 The Fraser River is one of the most important rivers in Canada and a popular tourist attraction.
-Learn here more about the history of Fraser River.
+Learn here more about the history of the Fraser River.

 Picture yourself passing through the Chilcotin River, overlooking a large body of water that flows through the lovely countryside.
-That commanding river is the river Fraser, an integral part of Canada’s history, culture and tourism.
+That commanding river is the river Fraser, an integral part of Canada’s history, culture, and tourism.

 Where is the Fraser River located?

 The Fraser River is located in the Province of British Columbia in Canada.

 What is the history of the Fraser River?

 The formation of the Fraser River dates back to the Miocene period millions of years ago.
 Simon Fraser first explored it in 1808, hence the name.
 Fraser, a fur trader by profession, was looking for a new way to navigate the Pacific.
 Thinking that the river was the Columbia, he set forth and tried to explore the route.